RLControlTheoreticGuarantee/Guarantee_Learning_Control/README.md

-The alg could be ['ppo2_lyapunov','ppo2','sppo']
+The alg could be one of ['ppo2_lyapunov','ppo2','sppo']

-The env could be ['PongNoFrameskip-v5','HalfCheetahcons-v0','Pointcircle-v0','Antcons-v0']
+The env could be one of ['PongNoFrameskip-v5','HalfCheetahcons-v0','Pointcircle-v0','Antcons-v0']